Dealing With Jet Lag

 - You may be tempted to drink alcohol to help you sleep if it’s a long flight, but studies have shown that you may fall asleep more quickly, but the quality of your sleep will decrease – you are likely to wake up more often.

 Food: You can keep the body’s energy supply steadier by eating a combination of protein and carbohydrates, rather than by eating carbohydrates alone.
 The protein causes the energy (glucose) of the food to be released more slowly and steadily.

 Eating something like pretzels can give you a rush of energy (glucose) but then levels drop very quickly, leaving you tired and craving another similar carbohydrate.
 Some examples of better snack choices include:

 - dried fruit

 - trail mix

 Sleeping: Some air travelers advocate adopting the time zone of your destination as soon as you step on the airplane, and adapt by sleeping and eating accordingly.
-Others employ the “sleep while you can get it” methodology.
+Others employ the “sleep while you can get it” method.

 It really depends on how many time zones you will be crossing, and you will need to experiment to see what works best for you.

 Personally, I am a huge advocate for earplugs and an eye mask.
-On long flights I don’t travel without them.
-Small foam ear plugs block out a lot of the noise – flight attendants going up and down the aisles, people talking and the possibility of crying children.
+On long flights, I don’t travel without them.
+Small foam earplugs block out a lot of the noise: flight attendants going up and down the aisles, people talking and the possibility of crying children.
 The eye mask blocks out light if I am trying to sleep when the cabin lights are on and improves the quality of my sleep.